smartcomputerlab/Practical-Introduction-to-IoT-Low-Power-Architectures-Book/README.md

 You can visit (https://www.amazon.fr/dp/B0FLPSRRXT) for more information.

-# Low Power IoT
+# Low-Power IoT

-The Internet of Things (IoT) encompasses the significant projected expansion of in-network utilization and node count.
-As a result, it is necessary to lower the resources required to implement all network parts and their energy. **Energy consumption** is becoming state-of-the-art to ensure the reliability of the Internet of Things and the deployment of an intelligent world.
-The IoT must be **energy efficient** to mitigate the greenhouse impact and carbon dioxide (CO2) emissions from sensors, devices, apps, and services to achieve a sustainable, innovative world.
+The Internet of Things (IoT) is undergoing rapid growth in both the number of connected devices and the volume of in-network data.
+This expansion makes it essential to reduce the resource and energy requirements of all network components.
+Energy efficiency has therefore become a key design objective to ensure the reliability, scalability, and long-term sustainability of IoT systems.

+To support the deployment of an intelligent and environmentally responsible world, IoT technologies must limit their contribution to greenhouse gas emissions and carbon dioxide (CO₂) output from sensors, devices, applications, and services.
+For this reason, modern IoT systems must be inherently energy efficient.

-In this context we are concerned by the applications related to the use and deployment of **Low and Very Low Power** IoT Architectures.
-These low «power aspects» include the sensing, the processing, and the IoT data transmission operations.
-They may be attained via:
+In this context, we focus on the design and deployment of low and very low power IoT architectures.
+These “low-power aspects” span the entire IoT chain, including sensing, processing, and wireless communication.
+They can be achieved through:

-    1. The choice of power efficient sensors and sensing modes/cycles
+Power-efficient sensing – selecting low-power sensors and optimizing sensing modes and duty cycles

-    2. The selection of Ultra Low Processing units (ULP) often based on RISC-V processors.
+Ultra-low-power processing – using energy-efficient microcontrollers, often based on RISC-V architectures

-    3. The reduction or “IoT data stream compression” to limit the transmission energy.
+Energy-aware communication – reducing transmitted data through compression or smart data handling to minimize transmission energy

+# Low-Power IoT Development Platforms

-To work practically with low power aspects of IoT you need actual development kits based on low power IoT boards/SoCs.
-Here, we provide you with two types of IoT boards based on RISC-V and ARM SoCs, namely ESP32C3 and ARM-M0.
+To experiment with low-power IoT systems in practice, dedicated development platforms based on energy-efficient boards and system-on-chip (SoC) solutions are required.
+In this work, we provide two IoT development platforms based on RISC-V and ARM architectures, namely the ESP32-C3 and ARM Cortex-M0.

-The IoT DevKits integrate these boards and offer a large number of interfaces and autonomous power sources such as batteries, super-capacitors, and solar cells.
+These IoT DevKits integrate the SoCs with multiple communication interfaces and support autonomous energy sources such as batteries, supercapacitors, and solar cells.

+## Heltec ESP32-C3 (HT Board)

-The first IoT DevKit integrates an ESP32C3 (RISC-V) SoC and several wireless links such as WiFi, BT, and LoRa for long range communication.
+The first IoT development kit is built around the ESP32-C3, a RISC-V–based SoC that supports several wireless technologies, including Wi-Fi, Bluetooth (BT), and LoRa for long-range communication.

-The same DevKit integrates an interface to Power Profiler Kit II to work in ammeter or source mode.
-In ammeter mode we use the integrated battery to analyze the current running from the battery to the board.
-In source mode , the PPK provides the energy source with the calibrated voltage.
+This DevKit also includes an interface to the Power Profiler Kit II (PPK II), which can operate in two modes:

+Ammeter mode – the board is powered by its integrated battery while the PPK measures the current drawn by the system.

+Source mode – the PPK supplies a calibrated voltage to power the board directly.

-The ESP32C3 SoC is integrated into IoT board produced by Heltec.
-To make the naming shorter we call this board in the prepared exercise as **HT** board.
+The ESP32-C3 SoC is integrated into an IoT board produced by Heltec.
+For simplicity, this board is referred to in the prepared exercises as the HT board.

-IoT.CC.boards.energy.sources.png
+Figure: IoT.CC.boards.energy.sources.png

+## Heltec ESP32 WiFi LoRa V2 (ESP32 + SX1276)

+The Heltec ESP32 WiFi LoRa V2 is a compact IoT development board that combines Wi-Fi, Bluetooth, and LoRa connectivity in a single platform.
+It integrates an ESP32 SoC, an onboard LoRa transceiver, and a small OLED display for local monitoring and debugging.

+This board emphasizes power efficiency through multiple sleep modes, optimized voltage regulation, and low-power peripheral control.
+It is well suited for battery-powered sensing, long-range telemetry, and edge IoT applications where energy consumption must be carefully managed.

+## Heltec ESP32 WiFi LoRa V4 (ESP32S3 + SX1262)

+The Heltec ESP32 WiFi LoRa V4 is an enhanced low-power IoT platform that builds on the V2 while significantly improving energy efficiency and autonomy.
+It supports Wi-Fi, Bluetooth, and LoRa communication, making it ideal for long-range, low-data-rate IoT deployments.

+A key feature of the V4 is its ultra-low deep-sleep current of approximately 15 µA, which enables long battery lifetimes in duty-cycled applications.
+In addition, this version integrates a solar panel interface, allowing direct connection to energy-harvesting sources and enabling fully autonomous, sustainable IoT nodes.

 The complete introduction to HT board and related DevKit and the prepared exercises is provided in the main document IoT.GreenIT.2024 (pdf).
 ## IoT DevKits - energy provision